 If a patient is injured by a drug, a drug maker can be held liable for failing to fulfill its duty to provide safe drugs and warn of potentially harmful side effects.
 Patients who have been injured by Xarelto may be entitled to compensation for damages, including medical expenses, loss of income or ability to work, and pain and suffering from an injury.

 If a patient dies from complications after taking Xarelto, his or her family members may be entitled to compensation for their loved one’s wrongful death, which may include mental anguish from the loss of a loved one, conscious pain and suffering of a loved one prior to death, and funeral expenses.

-If you or a loved one suffered complications after taking Xarelto, contact the Georgia Injury Attorney Group for more information.
+If you or a loved one suffered complications after taking Xarelto, contact Attorney Group for Georgia for more information.
 You can fill out the form on this page, call us at the number listed at the top of the page, or email us at email@example.com.

 When you contact us, an attorney will follow up with you to speak with you about your case or answer questions that you might have.
 There is no cost or obligation to speak with us, and any information you provide will be kept confidential.

 Please note that the law limits the time you have to pursue a claim for an injury.
 If you think you have a case, you should not delay taking action.